TheSchoolRun

 Mum and child working at computer together

-Why do parents choose home schooling for their children and what are the benefits of this type of education?
+Why do parents choose home education for their children and what are the benefits of this type of education?
 Find out here.

 According to Home Education Advisory Service (HEAS) the most common reasons for a parent to choose home education are: